jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-You cannot be lonely if you like the person you're alone with.
+At the center of your being, you have the answer; you know who you are, and you know what you want.
-- Wayne Dyer
+- Laozi

-Updated on: [6/13/2024]
+Updated on: [6/14/2024]
 <!-- #quoteEnd -->
 </pre>